rodrigoalvesvieira/old-rodrigoalvesvieira.github.com/_posts/2012-05-14-caching-javascript-loops.md

 {% endhighlight %}

-The problem with the approach in the algorithm above is that JavaScript will keep querying the <span class="small_code">carListings</span> length while it is greater than <span class="small_code">i</span>.
-We can prevent that from happening by querying the <span class="small_code">carListings</span> length only once and storing it in a variable so that this one variable would be queried by the running loop:
+The problem with the approach in the algorithm above is that JavaScript will keep querying the `carListings` length while it is greater than `i`.
+We can prevent that from happening by querying the `carListings` length only once and storing it in a variable so that this one variable would be queried by the running loop:

 {% highlight js %}